Quick Booking: +91-85952 56696

 Dev Diwali or Dev Deepawali is one of the most celebrated festivals in Varanasi.
 It is celebrated on Kartik Poornima, 15 days after Diwali – the festival of lights.
-This year Dev Diwali will be celebrated on 5th November 2025.
+This year, Diwali will be celebrated on 24th November 2026.

 On Dev Diwali, the Ghats of Varanasi come alive with millions of diyas (earthen lamps) and thousands of visitors from all over the world.
 All the Ghats from Ravidas to Raj Ghat and their stairs appear glittering and shining like a stairway to heaven.